 While owning a home offers a lot of stability, it also acts as an anchor.
 If you get an opportunity to move elsewhere to follow a lucrative career, for example, you would have to spend months (or longer) getting your home ready for sale, putting it on the market, and receiving and accepting an offer.
 Owning a home can tie you to a specific location, potentially leaving you feeling stuck.
 Dreams of moving to a faraway land – another city or even country – may have to wait.

 Does this mean that renting is the better option?
 Being a tenant myself, I can attest that renting doesn’t provide the same sense of stability and “hominess” as owning a house.
-It feels like a temporary solution because you can be evicted at any time—not just through non-payment or poor behavior, but also due to things out of the renter’s control, like the landlord deciding to sell the house or do major renovations.
+It feels like a temporary solution because you can be evicted at any time—not just through non-payment or poor behavior, but also due to things out of the renter’s control, like the landlord deciding to do major renovations or sell the house, which happened to me only a few months ago.
 Obviously, the tenant is given a several-months notice prior to this, but it still means needing to sort out new accommodations in short time and say goodbye to your current home.

 Because you don’t own the house, you are unable to make alterations to the property without the landlord’s written permission.
 Don’t like the color of the bathroom?
 You have to check with the landlord before you can repaint it.
 Want new appliances?
 Better hope that the landlord will buy new ones!
 This can severely limit your ability to personalize your home.

 Renting also means that you are “throwing your money away.”
 What I mean by this is that, unlike with paying a mortgage, paying rent does not bring you any closer to owning the home or having permanent accommodation.
 The monthly rent you paid is gone forever.